 "Just drop it, Remus," Harry said, trying to turn around again.
 However, the man would not allow him to go.

 "Harry, what is going on?
 You have been irritable and quick to snap at people the past few days.
 If distracted isn't the term you would use, what would you call what you are right now?"

 Harry had never heard Remus be so blunt and harsh with his words as he had that moment.
-He felt his stomach tighten at his words, feeling ridiculous that he was being so rude to Remus, but Harry was so exasperated that he couldn't even allow that to stem the flow of his words.
+He was saddened that Remus was so upset, but Harry was so exasperated that he couldn't even allow that to stem the flow of his words.
 "Frustrated.
 Upset.
 Angry.
 Whatever synonym you would like to use for any of those words, I'm sure they would suffice."

 "Why?
 I don't understand why you would be this upset.
 We're doing what you asked us to do, Harry."

 "No you're not!"
 Harry yelled, taking a step back, and oblivious to the fact that everyone in the room was now staring at him with concern.
 "All you're doing is teaching us defense spells.
 You're not doing anything about offensive spells!
 How are these spells going to help me defeat, or protect me from, Voldemort or his Death Eaters when I haven't learned a single attacking spell from you in a week?!